Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * **Understanding**: What does it all mean?
 How is the product supposed to be used?
 What do all the different controls & settings mean?
 2. The major areas of design relevant to this book are:
     * **Industrial design**:
-        * Emphasizes on: form & material
+        * Emphasizes form & material.
         * Definition: “The professional service of creating and developing concepts and specifications that optimize the function, value, and appearance of products and systems for the mutual benefit of both user and manufacturer” — the Industrial Design Society of America's website.
     * **Interaction design**:
-        * Emphasizes on: understandability & usability.
+        * Emphasizes understandability & usability.
-        * The focus is upon how people interact with technology.
+        * The focus is on how people interact with technology.
         * The goal is to enhance people's understanding of what can be done, what is happening, and what has just occurred.
         * It draws upon principles of psychology, design, art, and emotion to ensure a positive, enjoyable experience.
     * **Experience design**:
-        * Emphasizes on: emotional impact.
+        * Emphasizes emotional impact.
         * The practice of designing products, processes, services, events, and environments with a focus placed on the quality and enjoyment of the total experience.
 3. Design is concerned with how things work, how they are controlled, and the nature of the interaction between people and technology.
-4. Engineers are expert in technology & are trained to think logically; However, they are limited in their understanding of people.
+4. Engineers are experts in technology & are trained to think logically; However, they are limited in their understanding of people.
 5. Much of a product is designed by engineers; their designs are often too logical because they believe all people must think this way.

 > We have to accept human behavior the way it is, not the way we would wish it to be.